Information for Students Entering Fall 2024

 Once your berkeley.edu email address is available in CalCentral, you will begin to receive official email communications from us, as well as other campus administrative and student support units.
 Emails are frequently the only means of official communications from the University, so please make sure you understand your responsibilities related to electronic communication.

 Enrollment for new graduate students begins in late July.
 Students complete all enrollment, registration and fee payment actions through the CalCentral student portal.
-You will receive detailed instructions from the MSW Advising Office sent to your official Berkeley email address in early summer, prior to the start of the enrollment period.
+You will receive detailed instructions from the Student Services Office sent to your official Berkeley email address in early summer, prior to the start of the enrollment period.

 Please be sure to monitor your CalCentral account for any upcoming tasks you need to complete.
 The "Tasks" section of your CalCentral dashboard will show any current or upcoming tasks you need to complete for other campus units (i.e. The Residence Affairs Unit, the Berkeley International Office, the Graduate Division, etc.).
 Please monitor this list regularly to ensure that you are completing tasks assigned to you in a timely manner.

-All U.S. citizens and Permanent Residents are required to submit a Free Application for Federal Student Aid (FAFSA).
-If eligible, you should submit a completed FAFSA as soon as possible even if you don't intend to take out student loans.
+All U.S. citizens and Permanent Residents are highly encouraged to submit a Free Application for Federal Student Aid (FAFSA) or a California Dream Act Application (CADAA), even if you don't intend to take out student loans.
 You can decide later whether to accept aid for which you are eligible.
-All students who accept our offer of admission and submit the FAFSA will receive information about financial aid from the Financial Aid and Scholarships Office in early summer.
+All students who accept our offer of admission and submit the FAFSA or CADAA will receive information about financial aid from the Financial Aid and Scholarships Office in early summer.

 All incoming students will automatically receive notifications about any new opportunities for financial support as they become known - please make sure you set up your berkeley.edu email right away, and monitor it regularly!